Diksha20Kam/RAG-Chatbot-using-Vertex-AI/README.md

+# 🧠 SmartDoc QA Bot with Vertex AI
-# 🧠 RAG Chatbot using Vertex AI + LangChain
+## RAG Chatbot using Vertex AI + LangChain

 This project is a **Retrieval-Augmented Generation (RAG) chatbot** that allows users to ask questions about a long PDF document (100–200 pages).
 The chatbot uses **Vertex AI (Google)** for embedding and generation, **LangChain** for chunking and retrieval, and **Streamlit** for the user interface.